Massive particle surfaces and black hole shadows from intrinsic curvature: The Riemannian curvature of spacetime

 We take the previous condition as a definition of the Jacobi metric, namely $J^{ij}p_{i}p_{j}=1$ where

 which has an inverse

-The metric $J_{ij}$ is the generalized Jacobi metric defined in \cite{Arganaraz:2021fwu}.
-This metric is a three dimensional Riemannian metric and carries the information regarding the geodesics of the metric $g_{\mu\nu}$.
-The expression \eqref{gjm:3} corresponds to the projection of the spacetime metric over the directions of the Killing vector $\partial_t$.
-The procedure can be continued by projecting over the direction of any Killing vector.
+The metric $J_{ij}$ is a Riemannian metric and was first proposed in \cite{Arganaraz:2021fwu}.
+This metric is a three dimensional Riemannian metric and carries some information regarding the geodesics of the metric $g_{\mu\nu}$.
+The procedure can be continued by dimensionally reducing along any Killing vector.
 In general, we can take the indices that run over the coordinates having a Killing vector as $\alpha,\beta,\gamma,..$.
 The coordinates on which there is not Killing vectors are named $a,b,c...$, then the Jacobi metric reads

-The previous equation shows that if the projection is made over the direction of a Killing vector then $p_{\alpha}$ is a constant, and therefore the conformal factor of the metric \eqref{gjm:4} is independent of time.
-The metric \eqref{gjm:4} is a Riemannian metric and therefore we can use its intrinsic properties, such as the geodesic or the Gaussian curvatures, for studying massive particle surfaces, photons spheres and the shadows.
+The previous equation shows that if the dimensional reduction is made along a Killing vector then $p_{\alpha}$ is a constant, and therefore the conformal factor of the metric \eqref{gjm:4} is independent of time.
+The metric \eqref{gjm:4} is a Riemannian metric and therefore we can use its geometric properties, such as the geodesic or Gaussian curvatures, for studying massive particle surfaces, photons spheres and the shadows.
 In the following, we will use this procedure to find a Riemannian metric for studying the massive particle surfaces for general stationary spacetimes.